What the flock knows that the birds do not: exploring the emergence of joint agency in multi-agent active inference: Discussion

-Finally, this perspective invites consideration of agency at even broader spatial and temporal scales, such as in \emph{niche construction} \citep{pio2025scale}.
-Extending these ideas across generations and cultural dynamics raises deeper questions \citep{pezzulo2025shared,clark1998extended,Friston2024}: To what extent are our minds shaped by social dynamics?
-How far do our Markov blankets extend to encompass others?
-Are our generative models so profoundly influenced by social and cultural processes that purely individual agency becomes impossible to isolate?
-And does the fact that knowledge is distributed across people, artifacts, and institutions---books, tools, and the internet---render minds inherently socially extended and embedded by design?
+Finally, this perspective invites consideration of agency at even broader spatial and temporal scales, such as in \emph{niche construction} \citep{constant2018variational,pio2025scale}.
+Extending these ideas across generations and cultural dynamics raises deeper questions \citep{pezzulo2025shared,clark1998extended,Friston2024}: To what extent can the nesting of Markov blankets help us understand interactions between individual and social cognition across scales, the social and cultural dynamics of human societies, the formation of collective agency and extended minds, and the ways in which knowledge—distributed across people, artifacts, and institutions such as books, tools, and the internet—shapes individual cognition?
 We leave these questions open for future research.